Getting to Marsa Alam from the UK

 Flying to Luxor and transfer to Marsa by road

 This is a bit of an oddball, as it is a very similar option to Hurghada but without the number of flights.
-The same carriers as Hurghada fly there, although Birmingham (BHX) is not an option and there are a reduced number of flights compared to Hurghada and on different days but you do have options from Manchester (MAN) with Thomas Cook and Thomson and London Gatwick (LGW) with easyJet and Thomson.
+The same carriers as Hurghada fly there, although Birmingham (BHX) is not an option and there are a reduced number of flights compared to Hurghada and on different days but you do have options from Manchester (MAN) with Thomas Cook and TUI and London Gatwick (LGW) with easyJet and TUI.
 You can realistically add at least half an hour onto the road transfer time.
 However, you may be able to sniff out a deal, and of course by going to Luxor you have an opportunity to take in some sights.
 Again, a lot of the information about transfers from and the pros and cons of flying to Hurghada listed in that section still stand, the ones below are additional to Luxor.

 - Emperor can arrange the transfers and the short break in Luxor (POA)